neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getnewaddress.md

 >
 > Before you can invoke this method you must:
 >
-> 1. Open the wallet in NEO-CLI
+> 1. Open a wallet using the method openwallet
 > 2. Install the plugin [RpcWallet](https://github.com/neo-project/neo-plugins/releases)

 ## Example